firedynasty/learning_chess/incorporate_listen/readme.md

    - `get_last_move()`: Fetches latest move from Lichess
    - `convert_move_to_speech()`: Formats chess notation for speech

-This script would be useful in a setup where someone is playing chess online and wants moves announced automatically after they occur, perhaps in a scenario where they're recording gameplay or streaming.
+This script would be useful in a setup where someone is playing chess online and wants moves announced automatically after they occur.

+Note: to use VB-Cable and headphones, can use Audio Midi Setup to combine, create multi-output device.